Jesse Gibbon

-Jesse Gibbon (born January 14, 1997) is a professional Canadian football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Jesse Gibbon (born January 14, 1997) is a Canadian professional football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Gibbon played U Sports football for the Waterloo Warriors, where he appeared in 32 regular season games at left tackle over the course of four seasons.

 Professional career

 Hamilton Tiger-Cats

-Gibbon was selected second overall in the 2019 CFL Draft by the Hamilton Tiger-Cats.
+Gibbon was selected second overall in the 2019 CFL draft by the Hamilton Tiger-Cats.
 He also participated in a mini camp with the Pittsburgh Steelers of the National Football League.
 He played in 42 regular season games over three seasons for the Tiger-Cats as well as two Grey Cup games.

 Edmonton Elks

-On September 2, 2022, Gibbon was traded to the Edmonton Elks for David Beard and an exchange of 2023 CFL Draft picks.
+On September 2, 2022, Gibbon was traded to the Edmonton Elks for David Beard and an exchange of 2023 CFL draft picks.

 Montreal Alouettes

-On February 15, 2023, it was announced that Gibbon had been traded to the Montreal Alouettes for a second-round pick in the 2024 CFL Draft.
+On February 15, 2023, it was announced that Gibbon had been traded to the Montreal Alouettes for a second-round pick in the 2024 CFL draft.
+He dressed in 17 games during the 2023 regular season as a backup offensive lineman.